hallzy/generate-vacation-schedules/README.md

 ## Usage

-Note that I have only tested on Ubuntu 14.04 LTS.
+Note that I have only tested on Ubuntu.

-Also, I recommend using a Linux Distro like Ubuntu, since I have tested it on this and it runs very fast on it.
+Also, I recommend using a Linux Distribution like Ubuntu, since I have tested it on this and it runs very fast on it.
 Mac is untested, but should be the same instructions as Linux.
 Windows takes a long time because of the program that needs to be installed, and the script takes longer to run in this program than it does in Linux.